teodorlu/neil-quickadd/README.md

 # neil-quickadd

+## Rationale

+`neil-quickadd` gets you started with your new Clojure project faster.
+Add the dependencies you usually use in seconds!

+## Usage

+`neil-quickadd scan PATH` - Recursively indexes libraries found in toplevel `:deps` from `deps.edn` files a directory.

+`neil-quickadd` - Lets you pick a dependency with `fzf`, then adds it with `neil dep add`.
+Easy!

+## FAQ

 Q: Is neil-quickadd affiliated with Neil?
 <br>
-A: Not really.
-It uses Neil, but is not endorsed by Neil.
+A: Not really. neil-quickadd uses Neil, but is not endorsed by Neil.

 Q: Should this be a neil subcommand?
 <br>